Best Samsung Phones for Seniors, Tested and Reviewed in 2025

 - AI features can take some getting used to

-The Samsung Galaxy S24+ boasts 12 GB of RAM — and it shows.
-We were blown away by just how fast and smooth everything felt on the S24+.
-From pulling up the AI chat assistant to scrolling through social media posts, the Galaxy S24+ never showed signs of slowing down or faltering.
-Even though it costs about $800 less than the Galaxy Z Fold5, we felt like the Galaxy S24+ provided a smoother and more user-friendly experience.
+The Samsung Galaxy S24 boasts 8 GB of RAM — and it shows.
+We were blown away by how fast and smooth everything felt on the S24.
+From pulling up the AI chat assistant to scrolling through social media posts, the Galaxy S24 never showed signs of slowing down or faltering.
+Even though it costs about $1,300 less than the Galaxy Z Fold7, we felt the Galaxy S24 provided a smoother and more user-friendly experience.

-The only thing that we thought could have been better was the implementation of the AI system.
-While Galaxy AI works really well, it’s turned on for most things by default.
-This meant that if we just wanted to jot down a note or send a text the “old-fashioned way,” we had to go into the settings and disable the AI.
-If you’re not interested in voice-activated features, you might find that the Galaxy S24+ is overly reliant on them.
+The only thing we thought could have been better was the AI system’s implementation.
+Galaxy AI works exceptionally well, but it’s turned on for most things by default.
+If we just wanted to jot down a note or send a text the old-fashioned way, we had to go into the settings and disable the AI.
+If you’re not interested in voice-activated features, you may find that the Galaxy S24 is overly reliant on them.
 But again, you can turn these features off and on as you see fit.

 Battery Life

-Like the Galaxy Z Fold5, you get a lot of power and speed at the expense of battery life.
-That said, the Galaxy S24+ still outperformed the Fold5 and the Flip5, as we were able to get a full 24 hours with moderate usage.
-However, if you use your phone a lot for streaming or other high-energy activities, you may have to bring out the charger more than once per day.
+Much like the Galaxy Z Fold7, there’s a lot of power and speed at the expense of battery life.
+That said, the Galaxy S24 outperformed the Fold7, getting a complete 24 hours with moderate usage.
+If you use your phone for streaming or other high-energy activities, however, you may have to bring out the charger more than once per day.

 How to Choose the Best Samsung Phone for You

-Even though we’ve narrowed down the list of Samsung phones to our top picks, you’ll still need to choose the device that’s right for your needs and budget.
+While we’ve narrowed the list of Samsung phones to our top picks, you’ll need to choose the right device for your needs and budget.
 As you shop, we’d recommend considering the following topics:

 - Cellular coverage where you live: Does the carrier offer coverage in your area?